groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/7-set-up-wordpress-site.md

 # Set up a WordPress Site

-Replace all instances of 'yourusername' with the system username that you'll use for this site, and all instances of 'yoursitename' with the same.
-It makes sense to use a truncated version of your domain for both of these, e.g. for 'tutorialinux.com' I would use 'tutorialinux'.
+Replace all instances of 'tutorialinux' with the system username that you'll use for this site.
+It makes sense to use a truncated version of your domain for this, e.g. for 'tutorialinux.com' I would use 'tutorialinux'.

 ## Create a system user for this site

-    adduser yourusername # (go through add-user wizard, or use the 'useradd' command to do this noninteractively) mkdir -p /home/yourusername/logs
+    adduser tutorialinux # (go through add-user wizard, or use the 'useradd' command to do this noninteractively) mkdir -p /home/tutorialinux/logs

 ## Create nginx vhost config file

-Add the following content to /etc/nginx/conf.d/yoursitename.conf.
+Add the following content to /etc/nginx/conf.d/tutorialinux.conf.
 Replace all occurrences of '{{ domain_name }}' with your actual domain name for this site:

-    # nano /etc/nginx/conf.d/yoursitename.conf
+    # nano /etc/nginx/conf.d/tutorialinux.conf

     server {
         listen       80;
-        server_name  www.{{ domain_name }};
+        server_name  www.tutorialinux.com;

         client_max_body_size 20m;

         index index.php index.html index.htm;
-        root   /home/yourusername/public_html;
+        root   /home/tutorialinux/public_html;

         location / {
             try_files $uri $uri/ /index.php?q=$uri&$args;